A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: A novel fusion category: Non-commutative and non-Abelian

-It is an interesting question to ask whether a subset of the fusion rules can be used to distinguish our model from other stabilizer code models supporting a qutrit on each edge and with non-invertible symmetries.
-We will discuss such models in the following concluding section.
+It is also an interesting question to ask whether the fusion rules can be used to distinguish different phases containing confined or deconfined fractons which can result from Hamiltonians of our type containing non-invertible stabilizers.
 The quotienting of the equivalence classes by translation as done recently in \cite{Pai:2019fqg} will be a complicated exercise but could be needed to distinguish between fractonic models of this type.
-We conclude this section by restating that the equivalence classes and their fusion rules do reflect the fundamental nature of the excitations in our model.
+We leave this investigation for the future.